How to Cut a Groove or Channel on Wood Without a Router

 Using Molding Planes

 You can find these molding planes for a very reasonable price in many antique shops.
-While they might need some cleaning up and sharpening, most are in fairly reasonable condition.
-Just make sure that the shoe of the plane isn’t split or have missing pieces and that the blade matches the contour of the shoe.
+While they might need some cleaning and sharpening, most are in fairly reasonable condition.
+Just make sure that the shoe of the plane isn’t split or has missing pieces and that the blade matches the contour of the shoe.
 They sometimes get mixed up.

 woodworking,molding plane,scratch stock